Ram Lab

 - Remus has presented his work on evolutionary rescue in cancer at the Mathematical Models of Evolutionary Rescue meeting at the MPI in Plon, Germany.

-- Our new paper with the Stern lab is now available on Virus Evolution.
-We used neural networks and simulations to infer the paramters that govern the evolution of the MS2 bacteriophage.
+- Our new paper with the Stern lab is now available at Virus Evolution.
+We used neural networks and simulations to infer the parameters that govern the evolution of the MS2 bacteriophage.

-- In the 2023 meeting of the Israeli Society for Evolutionary Biology, our lab presented talks by Remus Stana and Yoav Ram, and posters by Yoav Livne, and Nadav Ben-Nun.
+At the 2023 meeting of the Israeli Society for Evolutionary Biology, our lab presented talks by Remus Stana and Yoav Ram and posters by Yoav Livne and Nadav Ben-Nun.

-- We recieved a grant from the TAU Center for AI and Data Science, together with Yoni Belmaker and Yossi Yovel, to develop an AI-bsaed acoustic monitoring tool for coral reef health.
+- We recieved a grant from the TAU Center for AI and Data Science, together with Yoni Belmaker and Yossi Yovel, to develop an AI-based acoustic monitoring tool for coral reef health.

 - Congratulations to Remus Stana for winning the Ela Kodesz travel grant!